ian-pvd/gothamish/assets/README.md

 These are lean and reusable SCSS for styling component markup used throughout the site.
 For example, post grids or newsletter signup forms which use the same markup but are displayed in different entry points.

-Module files should be imported before entry point files so that they can be further customized for each view if necessary.
+Module files should always be imported before component files so that they can be further customized for each entry point if necessary.
 For example:
 ```scss
 // Load Theme Core
 @import '../../core/scss/index.scss';